Storytelling that Gives a Voice to Forgotten Heroes

 Prolific author, crusading journalist, tireless activist, early environmentalist and chronic womanizer, Kennedy was a wild human specimen, not above embellishment or self-promotion, but his courage, his actions and his accomplishments made him a legend.
 Hailed by the likes of Dr. Martin Luther King, Jr. and Hillary Clinton, the famed oral historian Studs Terkel put it best when he said: “With half a dozen Stetson Kennedys, we can transform our society into one of truth, grace and beauty…”

 Klandestine Man is his story.
+The film is currently in production.

 "I always said that my last words would be my most militant."
 Stetson Kennedy Klandestine Man